 \section{Abstract}

-Backpropagation, the cornerstone of deep learning, is limited to computing gradients solely for continuous variables.
-This limitation hinders various research on problems involving discrete latent variables.
-To address this issue, we propose a novel approach for approximating the gradient of parameters involved in generating discrete latent variables.
+Backpropagation, the cornerstone of deep learning, is limited to computing gradients for continuous variables.
+This limitation poses challenges for problems involving discrete latent variables.
+To address this issue, we propose a novel approach to approximate the gradient of parameters involved in generating discrete latent variables.
 First, we examine the widely used Straight-Through (ST) heuristic and demonstrate that it works as a first-order approximation of the gradient.
-Guided by our findings, we propose a novel method called ReinMax, which integrates Heun's Method, a second-order numerical method for solving ODEs, to approximate the gradient.
-Our method achieves second-order accuracy without requiring Hessian or other second-order derivatives.
-We conduct experiments on structured output prediction and unsupervised generative modeling tasks.
-Our results show that \ours brings consistent improvements over the state of the art, including ST and Straight-Through Gumbel-Softmax.
+Guided by our findings, we propose ReinMax, which achieves second-order accuracy by integrating Heun's method, a second-order numerical method for solving ODEs. \ours does not require Hessian or other second-order derivatives, thus having negligible computation overheads.
+Extensive experimental results on various tasks demonstrate the superiority of \ours over the state of the art.